-Upon enrollment in this study (FOURIER OLE), subjects will receive evolocumab 140 mg every 2 weeks (Q2W) or 420 mg monthly (QM), according to their preference.
+Upon enrollment in FOURIER OLE study, subjects will receive evolocumab 140 mg every 2 weeks (Q2W) or 420 mg monthly (QM) according to their preference.
 Frequency and corresponding dose of administration can be changed at any scheduled time point where evolocumab is supplied to the subject, provided the appropriate supply is available.
-It is recommended that subjects continue the same background LLT, including statin, as taken during FOURIER.
+It is recommended that subjects continue the same background lipid-lowering therapy (LLT), including statin, as taken during FOURIER.

 This study will continue for 260 weeks (approximately 5 years).
-Subjects ending administration of evolocumab should continue study assessments until the end of study (EOS).
+Subjects ending administration of evolocumab should continue study assessments until the end of study.

 All subjects will be followed and complete procedures/assessments from enrollment through the date of study termination unless the subject has withdrawn consent, irrespective of whether the subject is continuing to receive treatment.
-All deaths and cardiovascular events of interest (MI, stroke, coronary revascularization, hospitalization for unstable angina, hospitalization for heart failure, and transient ischemic attack [TIA]) will be reviewed by an independent external Clinical Events Committee (CEC), using standardized definitions.
+All deaths and cardiovascular events of interest will be reviewed by an independent external Clinical Events Committee (CEC), using standardized definitions.